Small Steps.

 Every day in May, we’re sharing one simple thing you can do to support your mental health.
 Check back daily or download our full calendar to follow along.

-Celebrate all the actions you’ve taken this month to support mental health.
+Celebrate all the actions you’ve taken this month to support mental health

-Now proudly share them with at least one person.
+Now proudly share them with at least one person!

-Give something away.
+Give something away

-Reframe a thought.
+Reframe a negative thought

-Nothing beats one-on-one time with the people we love!
+Nothing beats one-on-one time with the people we love.

-Take a different way home from work.
+Take a different way home

 Life can feel more interesting when we’re open to new experiences.

-Practice giving your full attention.
+Practice giving your full attention

 Dance it out!